Ericliu001/async-expandable-list/README.md

 2. Pouplating data
   * find the view instance and get a CollectionView.Inventory from the view.
     The Inventory instance represent all the whole data structure that's gonna be populated into the list.
+    Call setCollectionCallbacks() to setup callbacks for the CollectionView, which will be responsible for creating ViewHolders and bind data into the ViewHoders.

   ```java
   private CollectionView<String, News> mCollectionView;